okj203/dev_lesson_plans/sprint_1/lecture_notes/readme.md

 ---

 ## To-Do List
-1. Mimo_dev - Sprint 1
+1. Sprint 2
+2. Make sure to join Replit team, if you don't have access to it make sure to slack me your email and/or Replit username.
-2. The Bean Machine project - Replit
+3. The Bean Machine on Replit

 + Let's go over how to use Replit.